leaest/dsta-2025-2/reports/report_milestone4.md

 **Different Runs**
 To test different hyperparameters, the image must be newly created and the container newly run every time.

-The results of the training run can be inspected under the the project (DSTA-2025)[https://wandb.ai/dsta-2025/milestone4_modeltrainer]
+The results of the training run can be inspected under the the project [DSTA-2025](https://wandb.ai/dsta-2025/milestone4_modeltrainer).
+The menu point "epoch" shows you the loss and accuracy for each epoch.

+Training and validation loss (`epoch/loss` & `epoch/val_loss`) for each experiment are shown graphically.
+While `loss` describes how well the model fits the training data, we are more interested in the `validation loss`, which indicates how well the model generalizes to unseen data.

+The two curves should be similar and decreasing over epochs, which suggests that the model is learning effectively.
+If only the training loss decreases while the validation loss remains high or increases, this is a sign of overfitting.

+You can also observe the metric `epoch/val_accuracy`, which shows the model's performance on unseen data.
+The interpretation is similar to that of the loss curves: accuracy should increase over epochs for both training and validation sets.
+If training accuracy increases but validation accuracy stagnates or decreases, it indicates overfitting.

 ## Task 3
 The Jupyter notebook is stored in the folder "notebooks".
 To use Jupyter Notes the package jupyter had to be installed.
 Since we are not allowed to use sudo, the virtual environment created a the very beginning had to be started with the regular command: `source .venv/bin/activate`.
 Then, all the required packages (matplotlib) could be installed.
 I created a `requirements-jupyter.txt` file with the `pip freeze` command inside the notebooks folder, since these libraries are not required for the docker images, they are however, to successfully look at the jupyter notebook.